alexcastano/alexcastano.github.io/_posts/2017-05-24-everything-about-ruby-splats.md

 ---
 title: Everything you should know about Ruby Splats
 description: Even though splats in Ruby are common, there are some complex edge cases that can be misleading.
-Let's see them together.
 tags: [ruby]
 header:
   teaser: /assets/images/splat_bazinga.jpg